SiverDX/pufferfish_unofficial_additions/README.md

 Contains support for
 - https://www.curseforge.com/minecraft/mc-mods/irons-spells-n-spellbooks

+---

+Attributes have been moved to [Additional Attributes](https://www.curseforge.com/minecraft/mc-mods/additional-attributes)
+- This mod will try to update attributes applied to entities, item stacks and definitions for the skill tree to the `additional_attributes` mod
+  - The skill tree files themselves will not be updated, it will simply substitute the namespace when trying to load the attribute

 # Experience Source
 ## Harvesting Crops
 Hooks into the method which gets the items from the loot table